Programs

 Overview

-Future Voters Academy develops and delivers free, nonpartisan civic education programs for residents of low-income neighborhoods.
-All programs are built on a single principle: every person, regardless of economic background, deserves accurate and accessible information about how government works and how to participate in it.
+Future Voters Academy develops and delivers free, nonpartisan civic education for residents of low-income neighborhoods.
+Every program we offer is built on a simple idea: regardless of income or background, everyone deserves accurate, accessible information about how government works and how to participate in it.

 Community Workshops